JoelBeau/thermo-database/README.md

    2. Create a docker image

       ```bash
-         docker build --progess=tty -t thermo-database .
+         docker build -t thermo-database .
       ```
-      Note: ```bash --progess=tty``` is optional, just shows each command running.
+      Note: ```-t thermo-database``` is optional, tags the image with recognizable name.
 You can also rename the image to anything you want.

    3. Run docker container interactively